Quantum Electron Clouds near Black Holes: Black Atoms and Molecules: Conclusion and discussions

 Next, we focused on the charged black hole and discussed the genuine black hole atom.
 We considered the Reissner--Nordstr\"om black hole solution and derived the Schr\"odinger equation.
 Assuming a spherically symmetric solution, we numerically solved the equation in the radial direction.
 We then examined the effects of the black hole on the hydrogen atom for various quantum numbers.
-We visualized the wavefunction and explicitly showing the difference from the ordinary hydrogen atom.
-We observed that the electron cloud is generically bounded to the outer horizon.
-We also investigated the wavefunction extending into the region inside the inner horizon.
-We observed that the wavefunction is attracted to the inner horizon from the interior.
-This is most naturally interpreted as the famous gravitational repulsion force present in $r \sim 0$ region of the Reissner--Nordstr\"om black hole.
-These results indicate that not only classical objects but also quantum wavefunctions are affected by gravity and fall into black holes.
+We visualized the wave function, explicitly showing the difference from the ordinary hydrogen atom.
+We observed that the electron cloud is generically bound to the outer horizon.
+We also investigated the wave function extending into the region inside the inner horizon.
+We observed that the wave function is attracted to the inner horizon from the interior.
+This is most naturally interpreted as the famous gravitational repulsion force present in the $r \sim 0$ region of the Reissner--Nordstr\"om black hole.
+These results indicate that not only classical objects but also quantum wave functions are affected by gravity.
 This is obvious intuitively (classically), but not evident in quantum theory.
-We also studied the wavefunctions in the extremal and the over-extremal cases.
+We also studied the wave functions in the extremal and the overextremal cases.

 We then derived the Schr\"odinger equation for a molecule with a binary black hole as its nucleus.
+It is known that the Schr\"odinger equation for the hydrogen molecular ion $\mathrm{H}_2^+$ in flat spacetime can be solved exactly.
+We consider Majumdar--Papapetrou black holes as the nucleus.
 Since there is no force acting between these black holes, it is in some sense simpler than ordinary molecules.
-However, due to the presence of the curvature term, the spheroidal coordinates variables can not be separated.
+However, due to the presence of the curvature term, the spheroidal coordinates variables cannot be separated.
 Therefore, numerical analysis is generally required.
 We demonstrated that under specific conditions, the equation becomes separable and analytical solutions can be obtained.